-He is absolutely free of bluffing, an excessive expression and “over action”, which are often for young pianists who wish to be virtuosos.
-His genuinely serious attitude towards music is really impressive.
-Any music lover, listening to him, becomes aware of his skill and his experience in the international musical arena and wants more time to listen to just him. (composer and pianist Norihiko Wada, Japan)
+He doesn’t bluff, nor is there any unnecessary expression or over-action, which young pianists who dream to be a virtuoso can be guilty of.
+His genuinely meaningful relationship with music is impressive.
+Any music lover who listens to his performance can tell that he is experienced in the international arena and wants to listen to him again… (composer and pianist Norihiko Wada, Japan)

-…not only a virtuoso, but also an extraordinary musician who has a fine feeling of the instrument’s nature and can draw the most intimate nuances out of it.
-The grand piano turned into a real orchestra that evening. (newspaper «Kultura»)
+…not only a virtuoso performer, but also an outstanding musician, who truly feels the instrument and who can draw out of it the most delicate of subtleties.
+The piano in the evening turned into a real orchestra. (newspaper Kultura)

 He never resorts to stereotypes.
 That is why he can be an outstanding pianist.
 (Noda Minoru, Japan)

 There can be no doubt that Vyacheslav Gryaznov is one of the great wonders of modern pianism.
 (Musical Life)

 These are reviews given in the press by the music critics to Vyacheslav Gryaznov, one of the most talented, multifaceted gifted and demanded musicians in the new generation of Russian pianists.

 Vyacheslav was born in 1982 in Yuzhno-Sakhalinsk, Russia.
 Vyacheslav’s musical talent appeared in his early childhood and soon it manifested so evidentely that his parents, not being musicians, ventured on a heroic step – they gave up everything in their hometown and moved to distant Moscow, having neigher anything nor anyone in it – just in the purpose of professional music training of their son.